IBM/cp4ba-labs/25.0.1/Content/Readme.md

   i.e. searches for documents based on information contained in the documents themselves, not (only) on their metadata.

-  On this lab, for triggering the custom actions, a custom JavaScript is used to file a newly uploaded document into a folder, those identity is derived from a search.
+  In this lab, for triggering the custom actions, a custom JavaScript is used to file a newly uploaded document into a folder, those identity is derived from a search.
 The script is available in the [Lab Data](Lab%20Data) folder.
 Be aware that in the script, some